vitspot/dsa-roadmaps/README.md

      A curated study plan to practice DSA concepts.

-### Add minimum of 3 Questions for PR to get accepted
+### Add minimum of 3 Questions with solutions for PR to get accepted
+### Make a PR to get featured on VITSPOT Gitub page.

 ## Steps to Contribute: